elemel/fungeoneer/docs/chapters/05/close-at-hand.md

 ---

-Comparing 6 < 8, you turn left.
+You turn left because 6 < 8.

 #[]##[85bBab6a2A0@#[
 [1=4A6cCA]<58c]#[8:2